CapTen101/VLC-docs/gettingstarted/about/community/contribution.rst

 **Donate to VideoLAN via Bank account**

         VIDEOLAN

         IBAN: FR76 3000 3034 3000 1506 8853 588

         BIC/SWIFT: SOGEFRPP

         FRANCE

 **Donate to VideoLAN using Monero**

-Use the address or the QR-Code below:
+Use this address *41gP4569HkeAJPcqSTizJYiMcMZVQekGvAAgAucaVCwaNsm bSrkcFY41w4FwgtD6N5XLV88xwrLjn87dpjUbtZJoDUuSeJF* or the QR-Code below:

 .. figure::  /static/images/barcode.png
-   :align: center

-**41gP4569HkeAJPcqSTizJYiMcMZVQekGvAAgAucaVCwaNsmbSrkcFY4
-1w4FwgtD6N5XLV88xwrLjn87dpjUbtZJoDUuSeJF**
+**Donate to VideoLAN using Bitcion**

-**Use the address or the QR-Code below:**
+Use this address *3EowKLZ7Gf86BrHad7XXNpFk8jfXBeNPuF* or the QR-Code below

-3EowKLZ7Gf86BrHad7XXNpFk8jfXBeNPuF

 .. figure::  /static/images/qrcode.png
-   :align: center